thingsboard/thingsboard.github.io/_includes/docs/edge/faq.md

                 <div class="edge-faq-question">
                     <div class="edge-faq-question-title" onclick="toggleEdgeFaq(this)">Can I integrate devices that are connected via third-party systems such as LoRAWAN?</div>
                     <div class="edge-faq-answer">
-                        <p>Not out-of-the-box.
+                        <p>Not out-of-the-box for Community Edition.
 To connect with third-party platforms like LoRaWAN networks, you would need to develop custom integration code.</p>
                         <p>Professional Edition provides <b>ready-to-use Platform Integrations</b> for LoRaWAN networks (ChirpStack, TTN, Loriot), OPC-UA servers, and 30+ other platforms.
-See <a href="/docs/{{docsPrefix}}user-guide/integrations/" target="_blank">Edge Integrations documentation</a> for more details.</p>
+See <a href="/docs/pe/edge/user-guide/integrations/" target="_blank">Edge Integrations documentation</a> for more details.</p>
                     </div>
                 </div>
                 <div class="edge-faq-question">